Hands-on Workshops are 75 minutes in length and offer participants an opportunity to dream, dare, and do something new

 Inspiration Stations: Learn, Dream, Create!

-Come explore hands-on Inspiration Stations created by instructional technology coaches from Knowing Technologies and teachers from their partner schools.
+Come explore hands-on Inspiration Stations created by instructional innovation coaches from Knowing Technologies.
 You will have a chance to learn, create, and dream up new possibilities for your students.
 In this session, you will be inspired by how technology can transform the learning environment for your students and cultivate a culture of creativity, critical thinking, and innovation.
 Be exposed to a variety of digital tools and ideas that will be sure to engage and provide new learning opportunities for you and your students.

 The Magic in the Space Between: How coaching and mentoring can transform leaders